phantombuster/legacy-docs/api.rst

     /api/v1/agent/{id}/output.json

+Get data from an agent: console output, status, progress and messages.
+This API endpoint is specifically designed so that it's easy to get incremental data from an agent.

+Two types of requests can be made to this endpoint :

-Get data from an agent: console output, status and messages.
-This API endpoint is specifically designed so that it's easy to get incremental data from a running agent.
-To do so, your first call should have all parameters set to ``0``.
-From then on, all subsequent calls should have parameters set to the values returned by Phantombuster on the previous call.
+    - "Most Relevant" mode (by setting ``mode`` to ``most-relevant``, which is the default) to get console output from the most recent instance of the agent.
+In this mode, your first call should have parameter ``containerId`` set to ``0``.
+From then on, all subsequent calls must have parameter ``containerId`` set to the previously returned container ID (when a new instance of the agent is started, a different ``containerId`` will be returned).

+    ~ or ~

+    - "Specific Container" mode (by setting ``mode`` to ``specific-container``) to get console output from a particular instance of the agent.
+In this mode, requests must have the ``containerId`` parameter set to the instance's ID from which you wish to get console output.

 ``{id}`` (``Number``)
     ID of the agent from which to retrieve the output, status and messages.

+``mode`` (``String``)
+    Either ``most-relevant`` or ``specific-container`` (optional, ``most-relevant`` by default).
+This controls from which instance of the agent the output data is returned.
+In "Most Relevant" mode, the most recent instance is selected each time a request is made.
+In "Specific Container" mode, only the console output from a particular instance is returned, as specified by the ``containerId`` parameter.

+``containerId`` (``Number``)
+    ID of the instance from which to get console output (optional, ``0`` by default).
+In "Most Relevant" mode, always use the last ``containerId`` you received on a previous call or ``0`` for the first call.
+In "Specific Container" mode, always set this parameter to the instance's ID from which you wish to get console ouput.

 ``fromMessageId`` (``Number``)
-    Return the agent's messages starting from this ID (optional, ``0`` by default).
-If not present or ``0``, returns a few last messages.
+    Return the agent's messages starting from this ID (optional, ``-1`` by default).
+If not present or ``-1``, no messages are returned.
 Use the biggest message ID you received on a previous call to only get fresh messages.

 ``fromOutputPos`` (``Number``)
     Return the agent's console output starting from this position (optional, ``0`` by default).
 This number roughly corresponds to the number of bytes emitted by the agent.
 Use the last ``outputPos`` you received on a previous call to only get new output data.

-``containerId`` (``Number``)
-    Launch tracking number (optional, ``0`` by default).
-This is used internally by Phantombuster to return relevant values for ``outputPos``.
-Use the last ``containerId`` and ``outputPos`` you received on a previous call to always get relevant console output lines.
-When you receive a different ``containerId`` than the one you made the request with, you know that at least one new launch has occurred.

 Sample response: